nathanMcL/nathanMcL.github.io/ReadMe.md

 ---

 This page displays a delayed for 5 seconds `Marquee` carousel (loop).
 The Marque Shows: Frameworks, Programming Languages, Software Related logos. <br>
-The `marquee` does not have all the things I am familiar with, just - probably most used...<br>
+The `marquee` does not have all the things I am familure with, just - probably most used...<br>

 #### The `Main Section` *Orbs*